 There is no better time to #PressForProgress for women’s equality.
 This movement can’t wait another 200 years.
 Join us as we support girls in Guatemala to take control of their future, achieve their goals, and change our world for the better.
 Take a stand in honor of women all over the world by investing in Girl Pioneers as they press for progress.
 The journey won’t be easy, but it is absolutely worth it.

-Stay tuned this week as we publish a short blog series in honor of the important contributions that women have made throughout history and continue to make in our world.
+This is the first post in a blog series in honor of the important contributions that women have made throughout history and continue to make in our world.
+The other posts in the series are “Her Infinite Impact: Chonita’s Story of Determination” and “If She Can Do It, I Can Do It.”